AndreaCatania/godot_tracy/README.md

 To compile the tracy profiler GUI all you need to do is to:
 1. Install all the following dependency `libglfw3-dev libdbus-1-dev libcapstone-dev libtbb-dev libdebuginfod-dev`.
-1. Using a terminal, go into the `godot_tracy/tracy/` folder.
+1. Using a terminal, go into the `godot_tracy/` folder.
-1. Compile the GUI using the following command "CC=clang CXX=clang++ make debug -C profiler/build/unix -j `nproc`".
+1. Compile the GUI using the following command "CC=clang CXX=clang++ make release -C ./tracy/profiler/build/unix -j `nproc`".

 If the above command succeeds, the following binary is produced: `Tracy-release` (`godot_tracy/tracy/profiler/build/unix/Tracy-release`).